beda-software/fhir-py/README.md

 # Main class structure
+Both async and sync clients have identical sets of classes and methods.

 |               | Sync                | Async                |
 | ------------- | ------------------- | -------------------- |
 | Client        | SyncFHIRClient      | AsyncFHIRClient      |